mmore500/signalgp-lite/joss/paper.md

 ## complete

 The complete benchmark adds control flow instructions to the prior benchmarks' instruction set.
-Bitwise and logical operators, comparison instructions, and RNG operations, are also included.
+Bitwise and logical operators, comparison instructions, and random number generation operations, are also included.
 From this complete instruction set, a 100-instruction program is randomly generated.

 The main goal of this benchmark is to determine the performance impact of omitting a function stack and implementing inner loops and conditionals in terms of `jump` instructions instead of nested code blocks.